NativeScript/docs-v7/docs/core-concepts/android-runtime/advanced-topics/extend-application-activity.md

     >This modification is required by the native platform; it basically tells Android that your custom `Application` class will be used as the main entry point of the application.

+4. In order to build the project with [webpack bundling](../../../performance-optimizations/bundling-with-webpack.md) and [optimizations](../../../performance-optimizations/bundling-with-webpack.md#optimizations), the extended Android application should be added as an [entry](https://github.com/NativeScript/nativescript-dev-webpack/blob/master/demo/AngularApp/webpack.config.js#L71) to the `webpack.config.js` file.

+    ```javascript
+        entry: {
+            bundle: entryPath,
+            application: "./application.android",
+        },
+    ```

+    In this way, the source code of [`application.android.ts`](https://github.com/NativeScript/nativescript-dev-webpack/blob/master/demo/AngularApp/app/application.android.ts) is bundled separately as `application.js` file which is loaded from the native `Application.java` class on launch.

+    The `application.js` bundle file is independent of the `bundle.js` and `vendor.js` files and the reason for this is that they are not loaded so early in the application launch.
+That's why the logic in `application.android.ts` is needed to be bundled separately in order to be loaded by the native `Application.java` as early as needed on launch.

+    > Note: This approach won't work if `aplication.android.ts` requires external modules.

 ## Extending Activity
 The core modules ship with a default `android.app.Activity` implementation, which ensures they alone are sufficient to bootstrap an empty NativeScript application, without forcing users to declare their custom `Activity` in every project.
 When needed, however, users may still specify custom `Activity` implementation and use it to bootstrap the application.
 The following code demonstrates how this can be done:

 1. Create a new JavaScript file in your `app` folder - name it `activity.android.js`

     >Note the `*.android` suffix - we want this file packaged for Android only.

 2. Declare the extend:

     ```javascript
     const frame = require("ui/frame");